Black Sabbath: 1969–1971: Black Sabbath and Paranoid

 The band's first show as Black Sabbath took place on 30 August 1969 in Workington, England.
 They signed to Philips Records in November 1969.

-They recorded their first single, "Evil Woman" (a cover of a song by the band Crow), at Trident Studios.
-"Evil Woman" was released on 9 January 1970 through Philips subsidiary Fontana Records.
-Later releases were handled by Philips' newly formed progressive rock label, Vertigo Records.
-"Evil Woman" failed to chart.
-The band were afforded two days of studio time in November 1969 to record their debut album with producer Rodger Bain.
+The band were afforded two days of studio time at Regent Sounds Studio in November 1969 to record their self-titled debut album with producer Rodger Bain.
 Iommi recalls recording live: "We thought, 'We have two days to do it, and one of the days is mixing.'
 So we played live.
 Ozzy was singing at the same time; we just put him in a separate booth and off we went.
 We never had a second run of most of the stuff".
 On 11 November 1969 Black Sabbath recorded a four-song session for John Peel's Top Gear radio show broadcast on BBC Radio 1.
 The four songs were "Black Sabbath", "N.I.B.", "Behind the Wall of Sleep" and "Sleeping Village".
 Broadcast on 29 November 1969, this gave them their first exposure to a UK wide audience.

+Recorded during their self-titled debut album session, their first single, "Evil Woman" (a cover of a song by the band Crow), was released on 2 January 1970 through Philips' subsidiary Fontana Records.
+"Evil Woman" failed to chart.
+Later releases were handled by Philips' newly formed progressive rock label Vertigo Records.